NoSayMe/Deploy/README.md

 starts.
 If the database is not ready yet, the startup routine retries a few times before giving up.
 Simply running the `handler` service prepares the database for storing messages.

+### MCP Server API

+The `mcp_server` container exposes a minimal FastAPI application on port `8000` (mapped to `8090` on the host).
+It provides a couple of dummy endpoints that can be used to experiment with OpenAI's MCP integration:

+- `GET /agent/ping` – simple health check returning `{ "pong": true }`.
+- `POST /agent/echo` – returns the message sent in the request body.

+These endpoints are intentionally lightweight so you can easily connect to them from the ChatGPT playground or your own scripts while learning how MCP works.